A peek into the history of Virar.

 Chinchoti Waterfall | Distance: 25 Km from Virar

-On a perfect monsoon day with little rain, a day spent in the Chinchoti jungle, which is home to a variety of insects and birds along the stream walk, is a wonderful forest experience amid the dense foliage.
+On a perfect monsoon day with little rain, a day spent in the Chinchoti jungle, home to a variety of insects and birds along the stream walk, is a beautiful forest experience amid the dense foliage.

 In the Virar region, it is one of the finest monsoon attractions.
 Your day excursion will be remembered thanks to the magnificent 100 to 150-foot-tall waterfall and a lovely natural water pool on the lower level, as well as the steep hike through the forests filled with streams, birds, insects, and tranquility that is ideal for nature enthusiasts.